 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hudsons Bay's score of 3 is higher than 69% of the industry.
+Hudsons Bay's score of 23 is lower than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2020, Hudson's Bay reported total carbon emissions of approximately 54,188,000 kg CO2e.
-This marked a significant reduction from 2019, when emissions were about 65,994,000 kg CO2e, and from 2018, which saw emissions of around 76,302,000 kg CO2e.
-The data indicates a downward trend in emissions over these years, showcasing the company's efforts to mitigate its environmental impact.
-While specific details regarding the scope of emissions (Scope 1, 2, or 3) and formal reduction targets are not disclosed, the overall reduction in emissions suggests a commitment to improving sustainability practices.
-However, there are no documented reduction targets or climate pledges available, indicating that while progress has been made, there may be room for more structured climate commitments in the future.
-Hudson's Bay's ongoing initiatives reflect a growing awareness of climate issues within the retail sector, aligning with broader industry trends towards sustainability.
+This marked a significant reduction from 2019, when emissions were about 65,994,000 kg CO2e, and from 2018, which saw emissions of approximately 76,302,000 kg CO2e.
+The data indicates a downward trend in emissions over these years, showcasing the company's commitment to reducing its carbon footprint.
+While specific details regarding Scope 1, 2, or 3 emissions were not disclosed, the overall reduction in emissions reflects Hudson's Bay's efforts towards sustainability.
+However, there are no documented reduction targets or climate pledges available, which suggests that while the company is making progress in reducing emissions, it may not have formalised commitments or industry-standard targets such as those set by the Science Based Targets initiative (SBTi).
+Overall, Hudson's Bay's emissions data highlights a positive trajectory in their climate impact, although further transparency regarding specific reduction initiatives and targets would enhance their sustainability profile.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Hudsons Bay is not committed to any reduction initiatives we track.
+Hudsons Bay is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.